robertstass/ViewSelect/README.txt

 (optionally) export PATH=<path_to>/ViewSelect:$PATH

 Then it can be run using
-"conda active view_select" followed by "python view_select.py"
+"conda activate view_select" followed by "python view_select.py"

 Why do this?
 For small and/or featureless samples, it is common to get one or two views that dominate all others resulting